Stirling-Tools/Stirling-Tools.github.io/docs/Advanced Configuration/Single Sign-On Configuration.md

 It is also possible to automatically log in to Stirling PDF on start-up using SSO.
 To enable this feature, set the property `premium.proFeatures.SSOAutoLogin` to `true`.
-This will redirect to your SSO's URL when any user navigates to stirlingpdfs default login screen.
+This will redirect to your SSO's URL when any user navigates to Stirling-PDF's default login screen.
 If a login fails 3 times this redirection is disabled

 ## Configurations Examples
 Below are examples of the full configuration for both OAuth 2 and SAML 2: